 How To Prevent Your Dog From Humping

-2. Make sure your dog is exerting enough energy during the day by scheduling time for exercise.
+2. Provide Adequate Physical and Mental Stimulation: Make sure your dog is exerting enough energy during the day by scheduling time for exercise and playing with interactive toys/puzzles.